 Our primary contributions are to the innovation and industry evolution literatures.
 By adding the knowledge context as a fourth factor in the Teece framework, we deepen predictive insights regarding which firms will profit from innovation and the factors that will enable them to do so.
-Our refinement of Teece's framework also theorizes that the strength and importance of appropriability regimes increase as industries evolve, by drawing on empirical support from existing studies.
-By combining the novel insights that (a) the knowledge context shapes an innovative new venture's capabilities and (b) appropriability regimes tend to increase in strength over the industry life cycle with established wisdom that the importance of complementary assets increases over the industry life cycle, we provide explanations for several patterns in industry evolution.
+Our refinement of Teece's framework also theorizes that the strength and importance of appropriability regimes increase as industries evolve by drawing on empirical support from existing studies.
+By combining the novel insights that (a) the knowledge context shapes an innovative new venture's capabilities and (b) appropriability regimes tend to increase in strength over the course of the industry life cycle with established wisdom that the importance of complementary assets increases over the industry life cycle, we provide explanations for several patterns in industry evolution.
+Our work has managerial and policy implications for decision makers seeking to build robust firms, industries, and regional clusters.

 We also contribute to the entrepreneurship literature through the systematic comparison of new ventures originating across the three distinct knowledge contexts.
-Entrepreneurial innovation occurs when startup firms introduce innovations into the commercial marketplace, becoming important sources of technological and industrial progress (Baumol, 2002; Scherer, 1980).
-We focus on a "first principles" approach to entrepreneurial innovation: we highlight the underlying seedbeds-i.e. the knowledge contexts-from which innovative new ventures arise, distinguish among the contributions of each type of innovative new venture, and identify the manner in which various factors differentially shape each type of entrepreneurial entry and their post entry activities.
 By integrating insights across literature streams that have largely developed in isolation to each other, our theoretical framework provides a parsimonious rationale for how the knowledge context shapes formation and modes of value capture by new ventures, and how and when each type of entrepreneurial venture is likely to contribute to an industry's growth and evolution.
-In doing so, we show how heterogeneity in entrepreneurial innovations arise and provide policy-makers, practitioners, and investors with a nuanced basis from which to make decisions regarding how to promote entrepreneurial innovation.